 So is a shampoo bar just a bar of soap?

 Yes and no. My shampoo bars are made using the same process as my natural soaps.
-However, I have altered my shampoo bar recipes to add ingredients like shea butter, castor oil, jojoba oil and coconut milk.
+However, I have altered my shampoo bar recipes to add ingredients like shea butter, castor oil, jojoba oil, and coconut milk.
 These ingredients give the lather more moisture.
-A proper process and nourishing ingredients separates a shampoo bar from a traditional bar of soap.
+A proper process and nourishing ingredients separate a shampoo bar from a traditional bar of soap.

 How to use a shampoo bar?